 “The owners of slaves in British society were not just the super-rich.
 Recent research by historians at University College London has shown the striking diversity of the people who received compensation, from widows in York to clergymen in the Midlands, attorneys in Durham to glass manufacturers in Bristol.
 Still, most of the money ended up in the pockets of the richest citizens, who owned the greatest number of slaves.
 More than 50% of the total compensation money went to just 6% of the total number of claimants.
 The benefits of slave-owner compensation were passed down from generation to generation of Britain’s elite.
 Among the descendants of the recipients of slave-owner, compensation is the former Prime Minister David Cameron.
 (The Guardian 29.03.2018 By Kris Manjapra)

-I saw no difference between the City banks and institutions and what I had learned about Swiss banks and the early merchants’ bank on the Continent “they all do it”.
+Back in the 1960s, I saw no difference between the City banks and institutions and what I had learned about Swiss banks and the early merchants’ bank on the Continent “they all do it”.
 Moreover, as the Swiss bankers said we could not consider what is legal or illegal today in any country because tomorrow the law could be changed, how can we show respect for other countries laws?
 How can we morally consider, if an African dictator is good for his country or a socialist Politician in Europe exploiting the population with his own rhetoric and ideals, well knowing that he creates a state, which steals from the few, hardworking and creative citizen.

 The expansion of overseas trade in the 17th and 18th centuries, especially in the Atlantic, relied on credit, and bills of credit (like modern travellers’ cheques), which were at the heart of the slave trade.
-Similarly, the maritime insurance, which was focused at Lloyds of London, thrived on the Atlantic slave trade.
+Similarly, maritime insurance, which was focused at Lloyds of London, thrived on the Atlantic slave trade.

 There were no banks in the City until the mid-17th century, and even a century later, banking was under-developed outside London.
 However, slave traders and planters badly needed credit.
 A slave voyage from Liverpool to Africa then on to the Caribbean, before heading home, could take more than 18 months.
 In addition, each point of the trade – buying and selling Africans, buying and importing produce (mainly sugar) cultivated using the labour of enslaved people – involved credit arrangements.
 Merchants and traders in London, Bristol, and Liverpool bought the planters’ produce, so in effect, British merchants became the bankers of the slave trade.
 Little did I realise this when I visited the partner’s dining rooms in the very exclusive interior of some of the Merchant Banks.
 Or when I was dining in the White’s and Boodle’s private members’ clubs with members of families who made their money in the slave and sugar trade.